edumserrano/dotnet-sdk-extensions/docs/integration-tests/web-application-factory.md

 - `public static IHostBuilder CreateHostBuilder(string[] args)`
 - `public static IWebHostBuilder CreateWebHostBuilder(string[] args)`

 If that method is not found the WebApplicationFactory\<T> will throw an exception.
 If found then it will use that method to create the Host.
-Because the startup class to be used is defined in that CreateHostBuilder/CreateWebHostBuilder method, usually via a call to [WebBuilder.UseStartup](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilderextensions.usestartup?view=aspnetcore-3.1), then that's the Startup type that is ends up being used.
+Because the startup class to be used is defined in that CreateHostBuilder/CreateWebHostBuilder method, usually via a call to [WebBuilder.UseStartup](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilderextensions.usestartup?view=aspnetcore-3.1), then that's the Startup type that ends up being used.

 Hopefully this explains properly how the Startup type is chosen: **the Startup type is NOT the type T specified on the WebApplicationFactory\<T> but rather the one defined when configuring the Host.
 The type T on the WebApplicationFactory\<T> is used to signal the assembly which will be scanned to find by convention how to create a Host.**